kujayant/Credit-Decision-Model/README.md

 # Credit-Decision-Model

 Predict likely DPD using a highly unbalanced dataset Use processed_dummified to get test and train data using data_part variable.
 Label var is "bad_flag_worst6".

 Originally,

-If bad_flag_worst6 value is 0 – it means customer has good credit history If bad_flag_worst6 value is 1 –it means customer has falls into 30 DPD + bucket For modeling purposes, I have switched it.
+If bad_flag_worst6 value is 0 – it means customer has good credit history

+If bad_flag_worst6 value is 1 –it means customer has falls into 30 DPD + bucket

+For modeling purposes, I have switched it.
+Now my cut-off probability can be 0.5.
+Otherwise predicted probabilities were very small.

 ##Features###

 You can see the gain statistics of top 50 features in "feature_gain.csv" In total there are 820 features.
 Account_features.R creates features using the raw_account_xx files.